Advertiser Disclosure

 Alaska Airlines

-As of 2022, 80% of Alaska Airlines’ aircraft, including all Airbus aircraft, have been upgraded with the Gogo 2Ku satellite, with the goal of equipping all of its fleet with satellite Wi-Fi by early 2023.
+Most of Alaska Airlines‘ aircraft, including all Airbus aircraft, have been upgraded with the Gogo 2Ku satellite.
+Currently, Alaska lists only the Boeing 737-700 and Embraer E175 as aircraft without faster satellite Wi-Fi.

-This improved Wi-Fi has 20 times more bandwidth, will enable passengers to stream content, and will be available from the departure gate right through to the arrival gate.
+This improved Wi-Fi has 20 times more bandwidth, enabling passengers to stream content, and is available from the departure gate to the arrival gate.

-If you find yourself on a flight that has yet to be upgraded (E175 and select 737 aircraft), you’ll still have Gogo ATG4 basic inflight internet that does the job for checking emails, social media, and a bit of browsing.
-However, select 737-9 MAX aircraft and all Q400 aircraft used on shorter flights are not yet equipped with internet.
+If you find yourself on a flight that has yet to be upgraded, you still have Gogo ATG4 basic inflight internet, which is good for checking emails, social media, and browsing.

 Alaska Airlines Wi-Fi Fees